My practice operates at the intersection of the digital interface and the physical body.

 My work moves from the screen to the skin, challenging the ocularcentric nature of art through haptic (touch-based) forms and participatory design.

-From 2019, I undertook a period of rigorous formal training to deepen my technical vocabulary:
+From 2019, I undertook a period of rigorous formal training to deepen my technical vocabulary in textiles and fine art:

-2019: Began the Textiles Foundation at the Open College of the Arts (completed 2021) and studied Machine embroidery with the Embroiderer's Guild.
+2019–2021: Textiles Foundation at the Open College of the Arts; Machine embroidery with the Embroiderer's Guild.

 a-n The Artists Information Company